 - Chorlito Dorado Americano (Spanish)

 - Cool Facts

-- The American Golden-Plover has a long, circular migration route.
-In the fall it flies offshore from the East Coast of North America nonstop to South America.
-On the return in the spring it passes primarily through the middle of North America to reach its Arctic breeding grounds.
+- The American Golden-Plover has a long migration route.
+In the fall, many fly offshore from the East Coast and don’t land until they reach South America.
+In spring, most pass through the middle of North America to reach the Arctic.

-- The oldest American Golden-Plover was at least 13 years old, when it was recaptured and rereleased during a banding operation in Alaska.
+- The oldest American Golden-Plover was at least 13 years old when it was recaptured and released during a banding operation in Alaska.